Invertus/prestashop-module-skeleton/README.md

 ### Installing

-1. Change folder name and main file name and class to your module name.
+1. Change both module folder and main class name to your module name.
-2. Find and replace on module scope all texts which starts with *Skeleton* or *skeleton* string.
+2. Find and replace on module scope all texts which starts with *Skeleton* or *skeleton* string to your module name.
 3. Execute *composer install*.
 4. Install module.